Posts by :

 Are You and Your Listings on Point2 Homes?

 If you and your listings are not already on Point2 Homes, now is the time to jump on the success train!
-Become a Point2 member and get priority placement for your listings, on Canada’s fastest growing real estate platform.
+Become a Point2 member and get your listings on Canada’s fastest growing real estate platform.

 Once you’re a Point2 member, Point2 Homes becomes part of a massive online real estate marketing toolkit you’ll have at your disposal, which includes of to $6,000 worth of Featured Listing and Featured Agent Ads, proven to greatly boost leads for agents.